hanifahatiya/automationpractice/README.md

 # automationpractice
-Webdriver IO Cucumber - Automation Prcatice
+Webdriver IO Cucumber - Automation Practice
 This repository contains a collection of test cases webdriverIO-v7 (Selenium - Node.js/JavaScript) projects and libraries using the Cucumber (v7.9.0) BDD framework.
 It uses the chromedriver NPM package that wraps the ChromeDriver.

 # Installation